The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 Information, Services and Shops in Manihiki

-It’s important to know what Manihiki does (and doesn’t) have so that you come fully prepared.
+It’s essential to know what Manihiki does (and doesn’t) have so that you can come fully prepared.

 Shops in Manihiki

-Souvenirs are available to buy, such as traditional crafts.
+Souvenirs are available for purchase, including traditional crafts.
 Of course, black pearls are also for sale.
 Learn more about Cook Islands souvenirs in 10 Best Souvenirs from Rarotonga & the Cook Islands.

 WiFi and Post Office in Manihiki